Who are we?

 Where do we process personal data?

-We generally store and process your data within the European Economic Area (EEA).
-Where this is not the case, for some support services or by staff situated outside the EEA who work for us or for one of our suppliers, we will take all steps reasonably necessary to ensure that it is subject to appropriate safeguards, such as relying on a recognised legal adequacy mechanism.
+We generally store and process your data within the UK and European Economic Area (EEA).
+Where this is not so, for some support services or by staff situated outside the EEA who work for us or for one of our suppliers, we will take all steps reasonably necessary to ensure that it is subject to appropriate safeguards, such as relying on a recognised legal adequacy mechanism.

 How long do we process personal data for?